tchorzewski1991/ruby-scripts/README.md

 **Quick note for the sake of clarification:**

-This code is designed more for practise algorithmic approach, rather than being idiomatic Ruby.
-Mayby this is why I decide to not make it a library.
-You problably want to use a different Ruby library, if you are interested in a library more focused on **commercial** use.
+This code was designed more for learning purposes.
+Some of the proposed solutions might not fall into 100% idiomatic Ruby.
+You probably want to use a different Ruby library, if you are interested in code crafted directly for **production** use.
 There are several ones.
 The `algorithms` gem makes use of C-extensions for significant speed improvement.
-I don't say that algorithms cannot be used in production, but It's worth to know that Ruby interpreter could adds an overhead.
-It may impact on overall performance of your application.
+I won't say my code doesn't work and cannot be used commercially, but it's always worth to know about possible alternatives :)

-Most of the time I decided to focus on algorithms implementation itself (by hand), rather than using ready solutions.
+Most of the time I decided to focus on algorithms implementation itself, rather than using ready solutions.
-In some cases there are both implementations, but it is not a rule of thumb.
-Great example is to restrict usage of Enumerable module.
-There is no doubt that Enumerable module contains extremely useful filtering, sorting and transformation related methods.
-There is no doubt either, that conventions adopted by community exists for a reason.

-However, I strongly believe that digging into how something has been, or needs to be implemented is a great opportunity to develop programming skills.
+In some cases, there are both implementations, but it is not a rule of thumb.
+I strongly believe that digging into how something has been, or needs to be implemented is a great opportunity to develop programming skills.

 Please, feel welcome to open issues and comment on that :)

 **Algorithms** -
-This section is mostly focused on covering transformations related to text-processing, but not only.
-These are definitely some basics for everyone who wants to understand Natural Language Processing engines.
-There are also implementation for several common and uncommon searching and sorting algorithms.
+This section is mostly focused on covering transformations related to text-processing.
+You can find here some basics of natural language processing as well as several common and uncommon searching and sorting algorithms.

 **Performance** -
-This section is mostly focused on playing with complex Ruby syntax.
-In most cases there is a lot of solutions for the particular problem.
-I strongly believe that context of performance could vary and matters.
+This section is focused mostly on writing performant Ruby code.
+In most cases, we are faced with several possible solutions to a given problem.
+Premature optimization is the root of all evil, but I strongly believe that the context of performance matters - especially in case of such expressive and flexible language as Ruby.

 **Metaprogramming** -
-This section is mostly focused on building simple code snippets for solid understanding of different metaprogramming techniques.
+This section is focused mostly on a deep understanding of different metaprogramming techniques.

 **Patterns** -
 This section is mostly focused on revealing and solidify understanding of different patterns in programming.
 Most of